-Management Cleaning comments: List any issues identified on spot ched ck;

-Summary of learning from all the risks above- Root course/Risk factors

-· · · YES NO

-Screening of Staff & any risk from staff? (positive staff and breach in

-PPE)

-Screening of patients & any risk from other/previous positive patients?

-Risk from contact with other healthcare facilities/service providers?

-Risk from family/visitors?
+YES NO No Risk from compliance with PPE?
+No Risk Identified from confirmed positive COVID-19 cases in Staff?
+No Risk identified from confirmed positive COVID-19 cases in patients?
+No risk identified from any contact with other healthcare facilities/service providers?
+No risk identified from any contact with family/visitors?
 Contact Tracing completed for all contacts and they are monitored?

-Any risk from non-compliant with isolation of positive patients?

-Any risk from Isolation/ co-horting of contacts? (e.g., non-compliant and

-lack of isolation facility

-A control form the control of the co

-Any risk from the environment i.e. availability of facilities and cleaning?

-Any right from staff non-compliant with DDE2

-Any risk from staff non -compliant with PPE?

-Any risk from non-compliant with Hand Hygiene?
-Any risk due to gap in staff knowledge?
-(Staff training & update) -

-Any risk due to gap in stall knowledge?
-(Stall training & update)

-Any risk from staffing challenges

-Any risk from patient's co-morbidity?

-Any other risks?

-Titly Cities Helice.

-1

-ction log for completion;

-D () -11/
+No risk noted from non-compliance with isolation of positive patients?
+No risk noted from Isolation/ cohorting of contacts? (e.g., non-compliant and lack of isolation facility) No environmental risks noted i.e. lack of availability of facilities and cleaning?
+No risk noted from non-compliance with Hand Hygiene?
+No risk noted due to gaps in staff knowledge?
+(Staff training & update) No risk noted from shortfalls in staffing?
+No risk noted from acuity of ward?
+(I.e. number of 1:1 eyesight observations) No risk noted from patient's co-morbidity?
+Any other risks noted?

-Lessons and Actions agreed Responsible person Complete by Date Date completed/ Status/comment

-HCAI categories; Please tick which category this case falls into, definitions below: Hospital-onset indeterminate healthcare-associated - first positive specimen date 3-7 days after admission to trust
+Lessons and Actions agreed Responsible person Complete by Date Date completed/ Status/comment Sharing the lessons: Name of meeting/Medium where lessons will be shared By Whom Date HOCI categories; Please tick which category this case falls into, definitions be low: Hospital-onset indeterminate healthcare-adays after admission to trust associated - first p ositive specimen date 3-7 after admission to trust days after admission to Trust